 Find Colleges Where You Can Get Merit Scholarships

 If saving $1,000-$2,000 a month every month for four years of high school isn’t an achievable goal (and it isn’t for most families), find colleges where you can receive merit aid for college.
 Setting expectations early with your child, and using affordability as a key criteria can be crucial.
 Many colleges offer significant merit scholarships, and you don’t have to be a straight-A student to qualify.
 The key is finding colleges where your GPA is over the average of their incoming class, or where you have some key quality they’re looking for (like geographic diversity).

 Make an Early Estimate of your EFC

 The estimated family contribution (EFC), calculated through the FAFSA, is the least you can expect to pay for college out-of-pocket, and also determines eligibility for federal and state aid programs (like the Pell Grant or subsidized student loans).
 Finaid.org has a good calculator that will allow you to find out what your EFC will be.
 As early as freshman year, run this calculator.
 Do it each year.
 You’ll get a good sense of what the government thinks you can take on for college.

 Start Your Scholarship Search Early

 There are scholarships your child can win in freshman year.
 There are scholarships for people of particular ethnicities, or religions, for people from specific regions and with specific interests.
 Apply and start creating your pile of money.
 Don’t wait until senior year.
-Filling out your scholarship profile on LifeLaunchr is a great way to get scholarships specifically tailored for you.
+Using a tool like LifeLaunchr’s Scholarship Match is a great way to get scholarships specifically tailored for you.